 |5.
 Disaster Language Volunteers||If a big natural disaster occurs, volunteers interpret information for non-Japanese speaking foreigners.|

-As part of its Classroom for Global Citizen’s program, the NIC is looking for foreign instructors to visit schools and local organizations and introduce their home countries.
+NIC’s Classroom for Global Citizen’s program is looking for foreign instructors to visit schools and local organizations and introduce various aspects of their home countries.